 - What 3 values do you think your persona mistrusts or fears?

 - Who do they trust for information and advice?

 - What kind of causes do they support?

 - Whose opinions do they care about?

 Looking for more?
 Put on a new pot of coffee, gather your team and brainstorm your way through this list of 101 Questions to Define Your Target Audience.

 Once you get a better sense of how your audience's values and priorities align with your company’s identity, it becomes your job to make sure those values are communicated consistently across every channel and touchpoint, and that your entire team appreciates where your company’s identity stands.
 The goal here, now that you know who you are, is to present yourself consistently.
 After all, you’ll have trouble building a bad-boy-underdog narrative in your high school if your Prada-clad mom drops you off at school in a flashy Porsche every morning.

 Your mom needs to get with the program or you need to find another way to get to school.
 Hence the importance of clear brand positioning and style guides.

 As a teen, I was a rather geeky looking (and acting) kid.
-My schoolmates would all probably teasingly mention my button-down shirt covered in images of dismembered doll heads, or my infamous clown pants.
-I had bad glasses, far too many little butterfly clips in my hair, and a full Coleman cooler as a lunchbox – but it was mostly ok, it was the oddness that had come to be expected of me.
+My schoolmates would all teasingly mention my button-down shirt covered in images of dismembered doll heads, or my infamous clown pants.
+I had bad glasses, far too many little butterfly clips in my hair, and a full Coleman cooler as a lunchbox.
+But it was mostly ok, it was the oddness that had come to be expected of me.